madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 In this path, scheduling the subgoal with $hash$ predicate binds `Pass` and `Hash`, as a result at the context of $V2$, rainbow behaves like a logical predicate (the dataflow constrained second parameter has `Pass` which is already bound).
-Since we couldn't schedule hash the subgoal with $hash$ for free, it seems we need to constraint the first parameter (`Pass`) of $weak$ leading `+?` mode pattern.
+Since we couldn't schedule the $hash$ subgoal for free, it seems we need to constraint the first parameter (`Pass`) of $weak$ leading `+?` mode pattern.

 But wait a second! if we inspect the other branch instead, we commit to requiring `Hash` to be bound in the head of the rule (and consequently dealt with by the caller) instead.
 This suggests a mode pattern `?+`.

 So which is it?
 In a way, it is both.
-Depending on the ordering of the clauses we have different dataflow requirements.
+Depending on the ordering of the rules we have different dataflow requirements.
 This is good!
 Now we can just select a representative ordering for each mode pattern.
-When the clause is used differently, we use the appropriate ordering.
+When the rule is used differently, we use the appropriate ordering.
 So the overall mode pattern of
 $weak$ is `+?/?+` to signify either of them can be used.